Premarital Sex is not just the wrong thing to do.

 Hispanic Women and Girls:

 Hispanic women account for approximately 20% of all women living with HIV in the U.S. Also, 53% of Hispanic children are born outside of marriage and being raised in single parent homes headed mostly by their mothers (and no father).
-Therefore, if we lose Hispanic women to sexually transmitted diseases, a large percentage of Hispanic children will have no parent they can depend on or who will want to raise them.
+Therefore, if we lose Hispanic women to sexually transmitted diseases, a large percentage of Hispanic children will have no parent they can depend on or who will want to raise them or love them.

 All Women and Girls